MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 > [!NOTE]
 > - These equations use `PhaseCorrectRate`, `UpdateInterval`, `MaxAllowedPhaseOffset`, and `SystemClockRate` measured in units of clock ticks.
 On Windows systems, 1 ms = 10,000 clock ticks.
-> - `MaxAllowedPhaseOffset` is configurable in the registry, but the registry parameter is measured in seconds instead of clock ticks.
+> - `MaxAllowedPhaseOffset` is configurable in the registry.
+However, the registry parameter is measured in seconds instead of clock ticks.
-> - You can see the `SystemClockRate` and `pollIntervalInSeconds` values, measured in seconds, by opening a Command Prompt window and then running `W32tm /query /status /verbose`.
-This command produces output such as the following:
+> - To see the `SystemClockRate` and `pollIntervalInSeconds` values (measured in seconds), open a Command Prompt window and then run `W32tm /query /status /verbose`.
+This command produces output that resembles the following.
 >    :::image type="content" source="media/windows-time-service-tools-and-settings/windows-time-service-parameter-status.png" alt-text="Output of the w32tm /query /status /verbose command, that lists parameter values for the time service.":::
->     The output presents two values for the poll interval; the equations use the value measured in seconds (the value in parentheses).
+>     The output presents the poll interval in both clock ticks and in seconds.
+The equations use the value measured in seconds (the value in parentheses).
 >    The output presents the clock rate in seconds.
 To see the `SystemClockRate` value in clock ticks, use the following formula:
 >   > (`value in seconds`) &times; 1,000 &times; 10,000
 >